cknobloch/db-migrate/README.md

 * Revisions are run in lexicographical order
 * Filename should lead with an incrementing identifier.
-  It doesn't matter exactly what it is as long as it's sequential (per the previous bullet), but incrementing digits like "00" -> "01" work well (this is a requirement of safeguards)
+  It doesn't matter exactly what it is as long as it's sequential (per the previous bullet), but incrementing digits like "00" -> "01" work well
 * There is no concept of downgrading only upgrading!
   If you have a risky migration and really want to prepare a downgrade ahead of time, do so in a code branch with a tentative ID.